joaomlourenco/novathesis/README.md

 --------

-The NOVAthesis LaTeX class is a thesis template initially designed for the PhD and MSc thesis at [FCT Universidade NOVA de Lisboa (FCT-NOVA)](http://www.fct.nova.pt), Portugal, but currently it supports more schools, namely:
+The NOVAthesis LaTeX class is a thesis template initially designed for the PhD and MSc thesis at [FCT-NOVA — NOVA School of Science and Technology](http://www.fct.unl.pt), Portugal, but currently it supports more schools, namely:
 * NOVA University Lisbon
     * [NOVA School for Science and Technology](https://www.fct.unl.pt) (FCT-NOVA)
     * [NOVA Information Management School](https://www.novaims.unl.pt) (NOVA-IMS)